drone-plugins/drone-buildx/README.md

 Use PLUGIN_BUILDX_OPTIONS

-You can pass all flags together using the PLUGIN_BUILDX_OPTIONS environment variable:
+You can pass all buildx supported flags together using the PLUGIN_BUILDX_OPTIONS environment variable:

 ```console
 envVariables: